 The Dazed Beauty Community is our ever-expanding encyclopaedia of creatives and emerging talent from across the world who are redefining the way we think about beauty.
 From supermodels to digital artists to makeup prodigies transforming themselves in their bedrooms, these are the beauty influencers of tomorrow who embody everything Dazed Beauty is about.
 Discover them here.

 The future of beauty is “an un-tokenistic celebration of our unique combinations!” says artist, model and singer-songwriter Elouiza.
 A regular on the East London queer scene, her visual EP ‘Necessity’ from last year was all edited, written and directed by her and her only.
-The songs explore her relationship as a trans woman to society and the stigma attached to men who fall in love with trans women.
+The songs explore her encounters with men and her relationship with herself in a transitional period in her life.

 Recently featuring in a luscious nude shot inspired by the seminal writing of John Berger in ‘Ways of Seeing’ for queer manifesto Cause & Effect Magazine (co-edited by Dazed Beauty Contributing Editor and columnist Tom Rasmussen), Elouiza hopes to express herself in her varied art through a sense of creativity, honesty and vulnerability.
 Her beauty aesthetic, she tells us, is “sensual, fragrant and complex.”